microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/examples/v1.0-beta/Get-MgApplication.md

 0672d487-4c0c-475a-bf22-0e714f015597 New apps    ced14895-14ac-4dcf-8b93-0779f60c000d AzureADandPersonalMicrosoftAccount Contoso.com
 ```

-This example returns all applications whose display name starts with 'New'. $appCount variable will contain the result-set count.
-This example requires the ConsistencyLevel parameter set to `eventual` because the Count parameter are in the command.
-For more information on the use of *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).
+This example returns all applications whose display name starts with 'New'.
+The $appCount variable contains the count of the objects in the result.
+Advanced query requires the ConsistencyLevel parameter set to `eventual` and the Count parameter in the command.
+For more information about *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).